 Visiting Grand Central TerminalGrand Central Terminal, or GCT, is located in the center of New York City's midtown Manhattan, at the intersection of 42nd Street and Park Avenue.

-Location: at 42nd Street and Park Avenue
+Location: 42nd Street and Park Avenue, New York, NY

 Click here to visit Grand Central Terminal official website.